geokit/geokit/README.markdown

 The Geokit gem provides:

  * Distance calculations between two points on the earth.
-Calculate the distance in miles, kilometers, or nautical miles, with all the trigonometry abstracted away by GeoKit.
+Calculate the distance in miles, kilometers, or nautical miles, with all the trigonometry abstracted away by Geokit.
  * Geocoding from multiple providers.
 It supports Google, Yahoo, Geocoder.us, and Geocoder.ca geocoders, and others.
 It provides a uniform response structure from all of them.
    It also provides a fail-over mechanism, in case your input fails to geocode in one service.
  * Rectangular bounds calculations: is a point within a given rectangular bounds?